Listing Process for Endangered and Threatened Species

 - The Biological Review Group evaluates the species based on the criteria found in Rule 68A-27.001(3), F.A.C.

-- Commission staff prepare a Biological Status Report summarizing the review group’s findings, and make a recommendation for listing status within the report.
+- FWC staff prepares a Biological Status Report summarizing the review group’s findings, and make a recommendation for listing status within the report.

 - The Biological Status Report is peer reviewed by no fewer than 3 independent scientists familiar with the species.